Loader Image

 No!
 In fact, within some beliefs, the number is associated with something positive, and not potentially dangerous.

-According to Chinese numerology, the number 13 is directly associated with fortune, good luck.
-The same happened among the Celts, who considered it a symbol of “maturity and transformation”.
+According to Chinese numerology, the number 13 is directly associated with fortune and good luck.
+The same was true among the Celts, who considered it a symbol of “maturity and transformation.”

 Fun facts about Friday the 13th